CPO-Repo/.github/profile/README.md

-# 👋 Welcome to Octane Labs
+# 👋 Welcome to CPO

 **Building scalable enterprise solutions with modern web technologies**

-Octane Labs is a technology consultancy specializing in full-stack web development, cloud infrastructure, and AI-powered automation.
+CPO is a technology consultancy specializing in full-stack web development, cloud infrastructure, and AI-powered automation.
 We create production-ready applications that solve real business problems.

 ---

 ## 🚀 Featured Projects

-### BackPricer - Intelligent Pricing Engine
+### Intelligent Pricing Engine
 A sophisticated pricing algorithm system for inventory management and marketplace optimization.

 **Key Features:**